nicholas-tedesco/chess-minimax/README.md

 <img src="/images/knight-position-table.png" width="400" align="middle">

-We assign the most negative scores to the positions in which the knight controls the fewest squares (edges + corners of the board), and the most positive scores to the positions in which the knight controls the most squares (center of the board).
+We assign the most negative scores to the positions in which the knight controls the fewest squares (edges + corners of the board) and the most positive scores to the positions in which the knight controls the most squares (center of the board).
 As you might imagine, position tables can be a bit subjective depending on the given player's preferences for piece positioning.
 This project makes use of existing position tables taken from the [chess programming wiki page for evaluation functions](https://www.chessprogramming.org/Simplified_Evaluation_Function).

 ### _Algorithm Optimizations_